 Preferred cheap over expensive?
 It comes with pain

 The van was evidently overcrowded.
 The old man was seated close to the door with the tout leaning over him.
-In normal situations, the tout was to sit exactly where the old man was, and half the people inside the van would make the quarter of another and thus leave the comfortably full, one seat per person.
-But if the lady with a child chose to stay, she’d have to carry one more on her lap.
+In normal situations, the tout was to sit exactly where the old man was, and half the people inside the van would make the quarter of another and thus leave this comfortably full, one seat per person.
+But if the lady with a child chose to stay, she even offered to carry one more on her lap.

-We also had our share of the rough road – a bumpy ride.
+We also had our share of a bumpy ride.
 One minute we were into a pothole the next we were being toasted out of our seats onto the roof.
 Such a pain and a nuisance!
 It seemed as if there was no ‘room’ enough for the matatu in the road!

 Even in my disgust, I sympathized with the sick old man.
 Obviously he was in extreme pain – worse than all of us combined.
 But he just sat there, calmly and at no point did I see him flinch a muscle.
 It could be true then, men are used to pain – or he ad endured it to a point of going by it.